 How should one go about memorizing the mapping from kana to the pronunciation and vice versa?
 Certainly, you can just use rote memorization, e.g., using spaced repetition with flash cards, whether paper or digital.

 Everyone’s learning methods and preferences are different, and while I’ve tried this, it didn’t work for me.
-Maybe this could work for other folks, and maybe this is easier if this is your first language being learned as a child, but I kept getting confused with a number of similar-looking but quite different syllables, e.g., in hiragana, there are a few of them:
+Maybe this could work for other folks, and maybe this is easier if this is your first language being learned as a child, but I kept getting confused with a number of similar-looking but quite different syllables, e.g., here are some confusing combinations in both hiragana and katakana:

 These very similar, confusing groups of kana made it very difficult for me to separate them visually, and as a result, my ratio of correctly-recalled kana was quite low.

 Turns out, rote memorization of kana is just not for me.
 What finally worked for me was using mnemonics, and the book that helped me was Remembering the Kana by James W. Heisig:

 Mr. Heisig is better known for his book series Remembering the Kanji (also known as “RTK”, for Japanese) and Remembering the Hanzi (for Chinese).
 Having read a lot about RTK, I was very amused to come across the introduction to Remembering the Kana book (emphasis is mine; small caps formatting is in the original):